 All information is accurate as of the writing of this article.

 - If you find that you don’t have quite enough money to meet the account minimums of many traditional advisors, then you may be interested in a robo-advisor.
-Robo-advisors often have lower minimums and fees while also helping you reach your investment and retirement goals.
+Robo-advisors use automated algorithms to manage your investments according to your investor profile.